 Nearly all dogs have four toes, each with its corresponding nail, on each paw.

-For dogs that also have dewclaws, the small claws located higher up on the paw (approximately where your ankle would fall between the end of your foot and the start of your leg), this can bring the total toenail count to five on each paw.
+For dogs with dewclaws, the small claws located higher up on the paw, this can bring the total toenail count to five on each paw.

-And of course, for dogs that have double dewclaws on their rear paws, this would mean those two paws have six nails each.
+And of course, for dogs with double dewclaws on their rear paws, this would mean those two paws have six nails each.

 Dog Nails and Dewclaws